mrled/keymap.click/docs/devnotes.md

 Now that I can link to individual keys, seems like I really ought to have a preview image for each one.

 Also should change the page title.

-## Notes from discussing names and stuff with

 # Development notes and completed to do items